From Suffering to Sovereign: Escaping the Systems of Oppression That Keep Our Energy Stuck, Sick, Sad or Small

 By dictating access to basic needs like food, shelter, and healthcare, money turns necessities into privileges, perpetuating cycles of oppression and inequality.
 Its influence is so pervasive that it not only controls economies but also colonizes minds, convincing people that their value is tied to financial success rather than their inherent humanity, creativity, and capacity for connection.

 Remember, money is meant to flow which is why it’s called 'Currency'.
-Hoarding wealth is a moral failing based in fear and other low-vibrations.
+Hoarding wealth is a moral failing based in fear, scarcity and other low-vibrations.

 How Oppressive Systems Keep Us Stuck